mganjoo/alisha-and-milind-wedding/README.md

     ```sh
     git clone git@github.com:mganjoo/alisha-and-milind-wedding.git
     cd alisha-and-milind-wedding/
-    npm install
+    npm install && npm bootstrap
     ```

 1.  **Add Firebase credentials.**

     Go to Firebase Console > Project Settings and scroll down to find the section listing key app credentials.
-Create files `.env.development` and `.env.production` (they will be ignored by Git) in the root directory of the project, with the following contents:
+Create files `.env.development` and `.env.production` (they will be ignored by Git) in the `website/` directory of the project, with the following contents:

     ```sh